 Avital Norman Nathman is a former teacher, lifelong learner, and freelance writer.
 Her work, which places a feminist lens on a variety of topics, including motherhood, maternal health, gender, and reproductive rights, has been featured in Bitch magazine, Cosmopolitan, Redbook, Every Mother Counts, Kveller, The New York Times, CNN, HLNtv.com, RH Reality Check, Offbeat Mama, and more.

 Avital is also an editor for Mayim Bialik’s site, Grok Nation.
 Her first book, The Good Mother Myth: Redefining Motherhood To Fit Reality, came out in January 2014 from Seal Press.
 She is currently working on her second book about the idea of a “Perfect Birth” within the U.S. birthing industry.

-In addition to her freelance work, Avital is currently a contract employee with the Yale School of Public Health where she is helping to launch a research-based prenatal education program.
-Avital gets to combine her passion and knowledge for maternal health to create curriculum and content for both web and print publications related to pregnancy, labor, delivery, breastfeeding and all related topics.
+In addition to print and online media work, Avital was a longtime contract employee with the Yale School of Public Health where she has helped launch a research-based prenatal education program.
+Avital was able to combine her passion and knowledge for maternal health to create curriculum and content for both web and print publications related to pregnancy, labor, delivery, breastfeeding and all related topics.

-Based in Western Massachusetts with her husband and six-year old son, Avital also considers herself a play-at-home mama who enjoys digging in her urban garden, hosting dance parties in her kitchen, tweeting (follow her at @TheMamafesto), and searching for the perfect cup of Chai.
+Based in Western Massachusetts with her husband and son, Avital enjoys digging in her urban garden, hosting dance parties in her kitchen, tweeting (follow her at @TheMamafesto), and searching for the perfect cup of Chai.